amlitinsky/kwill-app/requirements/user-flow.md

                 *   Drizzle ORM generates `id` for the `meetings` table, let's say `meetingId_1`.  `spreadsheetId` is linked to `spreadsheetId_1` (from step 2).  `processingStatus` is set to 'processing'.
         *   **Direct Recall.ai API Call (Synchronous for MVP):** Backend calls Recall.ai API to process `zoomMeetingLink = "https://zoom.us/j/zoomMeeting456"`.
         *   **Recall.ai Processes and Returns Transcript:** Recall.ai processes the meeting and returns the transcript and metadata.
 Let's assume `recallAiTranscriptId = "transcriptXYZ"`.
-        *   **LLM Entity Extraction (Groq LPU):** Backend sends the transcript to Groq LPU with a prompt that includes finance-specific jargon consideration (e.g., instructing the LLM to be aware of terms like "Series A," "valuation," "term sheet," "dilution," etc. in its analysis).
+        *   **LLM Entity Extraction (Google Gemini Pro):** Backend sends the transcript to Google Gemini Pro with a prompt that includes finance-specific jargon consideration (e.g., instructing the LLM to be aware of terms like "Series A," "valuation," "term sheet," "dilution," etc. in its analysis).
 The prompt asks for structured JSON output.
         *   **LLM Returns Structured JSON (example):**
             ```json
             {